sensebox/openSenseMap-infrastructure/opensensemap/mongoDB-ansible/README.md

 # How to run this ansible playbook?

 ### Todo
-- add some swap
-- set swappiness to 1
 - set noop scheduler for xfs device
 - set readahead setting to 0
 - let mongod only listen to internal ip